genacode/collectionbuilder-demo/pages/about.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="This is the first Psychiana section;This is the second Psychiana section;About the Collection;About the About Page" %}

+## This is the first Psychiana section

+## This is the second Psychiana section

 ## About the Collection